aditya-wate/cryptographic-algorithms/README.md

 bsgs.cpp reuses functions to find Multiplicative order from [4].

-The implementations are based on the algorithms explained in: `An Introduction to Mathematical Cryptography by Jeffrey Hoffstein, Jill Pipher, Joseph H. Silverman`
+The implementations are based on the algorithms explained in: `An Introduction to Mathematical Cryptography by Jeffrey Hoffstein, Jill Pipher and Joseph H. Silverman`

 *References:*